-Honors Algebra I ^ MAT197/MAT198 AZ02052 Credit: 1.0
+Honors Algebra I ^\ MAT197/MAT198 AZ02052 Credit: 1.0

 Students must be proficient in operations with integers, fractions, and decimals to be considered for this course.
 Topics covered will be like those in Algebra 1 but will be covered more quickly and in depth.
 Topics are solving and graphing multi-step equations and inequalities, factoring and operations with polynomials and radicals.
-Duration: 1 Year Prerequisite: None Course Type: Math and the language of logic.
+Duration: 1 Year Prerequisite: None Course Type: Math

+10th Grade Math The second se \ = weighted rank status Italics underline = Requires student IEP

+! = Dual credit and weighted grade (depending on enrollment and staffing availability

+Geometrv^ MAT115/MAT116 AZ02072 Credit: 1.0 Prerequisite: Algebra I: teacher recommendation

+Students use geometric methods, properties, and relationships to recognize, draw, describe, connect, and analyze shapes and representations in the physical world.
+Topics also include recognizing and applying inductive and deductive reasoning and the language of logic.
 Duration: 1 Year

-10 th Grade Math Italics underline = Requires student IEP = University approved \star = weighted rank status ! = Dual credit and weighted gra ade (depending on enrollment and staffing availability

-Geometry[^] MAT115/MAT116 AZ02072 Credit: 1.0 Prerequisite: Algebra I; teacher recommendation Students use geometric methods, properties, and relationships to recognize, draw, describe, connect, and analyze shapes and representations in the physical world.
-Topics also include recognizing and applying inductive and deductive reasoning